 Yes!
-I’m so excited to experiment with other flavours of no churn ice cream!
+I’m so excited to experiment with other flavors of no churn ice cream!

 Almost any kind of fruit puree would be delicious, and I think you could definitely get creative with ingredients like nuts, chocolate, coconut, caramel and others!

-If you try any other flavours, please let me know how they turn out for you!
+If you try any other flavors, please let me know how they turn out for you!

 Did you make this Peach Ice Cream?
 Leave us a star rating below!